 Included in Cuba tour package cost

-- As a GRTC member you will receive a series of briefing e mails before departure to assist you in preparing for the trip.
+- You will receive a series of briefing e mails before departure to assist you in preparing for the trip.

-- All taxes; amounts are quoted in US dollars.
+- All taxes and amounts are quoted in US dollars.

-- Fly to Cuba and you will be met at the airport for transfer to your hotel.
+- Fly to Cuba and you will be met at the airport and transferred to your hotel.
 On your last day of the tour the transfer to the Cuban airport is included.

-- Airport departure tax from Cuba and the mandatory Emergency Cuban Medical Insurance coverage during your island stay will be included in the cost of your airfare.
-GRTC Team will be of assistance if you have questions.
+- Airport departure tax from Cuba and the Cuban mandatory Emergency Insurance coverage during your island stay is covered in the cost of a U.S. carrier airfare.

-- Hotels in Cuba as listed in tour itinerary, or similar.
+- Hotels in Cuba as listed in your itinerary, or similar.